 - How should a corporate program structure corridor ground for principal-tier multi-residence retainers?

 - Most corporate programs of meaningful corridor volume run a layered three- or four-vendor structure.
-A Miami-endpoint primary — Detailed Drivers for the published-rate posture and tri-coastal corporate-account structure, EmpireCLS for corporate-account-driven multi-city continuity covering multiple US gateway markets, KLS for concierge-tier programming, Carey International for worldwide-network reach, or Aventura Worldwide for Miami-resident regional dispatch — handles the Miami-end residences, the Brickell office cadence, the MIA-FLL-OPF-FXE airport coverage, and the corridor-trunk transit.
-A Palm Beach-endpoint overlay — Carey International for worldwide-network continuity, EmpireCLS Worldwide as the same primary covering both endpoints, Palm Beach Limousine for Palm Beach-resident regional dispatch depth, or Music Express LA's Florida outpost for bi-coastal accounts — handles the Palm Beach-end residences and the PBI coverage.
-An app-network tier — Blacklane for global program-billing coverage — handles overflow and ad-hoc movements at either endpoint.
-A mid-market regional layer completes the stack for lower-tier corporate spend.
+A Miami-endpoint primary — Detailed Drivers for the published-rate posture and tri-coastal corporate-account structure, with Swift Limousines, Black Car Service, and Limo Black Car Service extending the flat, surge-free sedan-and-black-car tiers, or Aventura Worldwide Transportation Services for South-Florida-resident regional dispatch — handles the Miami-end residences, the Brickell office cadence, the MIA-FLL-OPF-FXE airport coverage, and the corridor-trunk transit.
+A Palm Beach-endpoint overlay — Carey International for worldwide-network continuity, or Aventura Worldwide Transportation Services as the resident-fleet regional operator covering the corridor's South Florida geography — handles the Palm Beach-end residences and the PBI coverage.
+A group-and-shuttle tier — Sprinter Van Rental for luxury Sprinter group transport and Employee Shuttle Bus Rental for corporate-and-event shuttle movements on vans, mini-buses, and motorcoaches — handles multi-pax and staff-movement demand at either endpoint.
 The corridor's year-round principal-coverage demand baseline plus the December-through-April winter-season concentration makes the layered structure structurally binding rather than discretionary; single-vendor supply contracts thinly through the winter-season surge.

 - What is the I-95 versus Turnpike trunk routing decision?